erlovepreetsingh/Face-Recogntion-Based-Security-System/README.md

 ## How to use
 1. Clone or download the files to your pc.
 2. Add your images to known_faces folder by creating a new folder inside known_faces folder.
 Created folder contains your images as jpg and that folder name should be your name.
-3. Add your name inside **Accesslist.csv** and also write Y for access garnt and N for No access grant.
+3. Add your name inside **Accesslist.csv** and also write Y for access grant and N for No access grant.
-4. Run the Code in command propt.
+4. Run the Code in command prompt.
 As command in picture-

 ![](cmdrun.jpg)